bvlkvss/noAdBlockMessageFootball/README.md

 # noAdBlockMessageFootball
-Really basic script that changes id of the displayed message to hide the stream.
+Really basic script that changes display to none for the element that hides the screen when you watch a football stream

 Unfortunately it doesn't work if  there is many nested iframes.